 Students living in residence halls are provided with card access to operate the lock on their own room door.
-Key access is available as an emergency backup.
-Outside main entrances to all residence halls, except for Friar Hall, Dobbin Hall, Austin Hall, Corr and St. Mary's, are locked 24 hours a day, seven days a week with access controlled by a computerized card access (Wildcard) system.
+Key access is available as an emergency off-hours backup.
+Outside main entrances to all residence halls, except for Friar Hall, Dobbin Hall, Austin Hall, McGuinn Hall, Canon Hall, Corr Hall and St. Mary Hall, are locked 24 hours a day, seven days a week with access controlled by a computerized card access (Wildcard) system.
 Windows are equipped with locks operable by room occupants.
-The residential portions of Friar Hall, Dobbin Hall (formerly Chapter Hall), Austin Hall, St. Mary's and Corr Halls are locked and controlled through the Wildcard system 24 hours a day, seven days a week.
+The residential portions of Friar Hall, Dobbin Hall, Austin Hall, McGuinn Hall, Canon Hall, St. Mary Hall and Corr Hall are locked and controlled through the Wildcard system 24 hours a day, seven days a week.
 However, the outside entrances to these buildings are unlocked to accommodate access to office space, instructional facilities, dining facilities and recreational facilities.
 An on-campus restaurant, The Refectory, is located on the ground floor of Friar Hall and is open to the public.
 An exterior door to Dobbin Hall is unlocked during business hours for access to a walk-in IT support center for students, faculty and staff.
 Some exterior doors are designated as "exit only" or "emergency exit only" and are locked to the outside.